redwoodjs/redwoodjs-com-archive/docs/connectionPooling.md

 ## Supabase

-For Postgres running on [Supabase](https://supabase.io), using [PgBouncer](https://www.pgbouncer.org/) see how [PgBouncer is now available in Supabase](https://supabase.io/blog/2021/04/02/supabase-pgbouncer#using-connection-pooling-in-supabase).
+For Postgres running on [Supabase](https://supabase.io) see: [PgBouncer is now available in Supabase](https://supabase.io/blog/2021/04/02/supabase-pgbouncer#using-connection-pooling-in-supabase).

-All new Supabase projects include connection pooling.
+All new Supabase projects include connection pooling using [PgBouncer](https://www.pgbouncer.org/).

 ## Heroku
 For Postgres, see [Postgres Connection Pooling](https://devcenter.heroku.com/articles/postgres-connection-pooling).